 Do As You're Told: Why You Need A Structured Training Plan

-Your subscription to The Sufferfest comes with 100+ free training plans for cycling and triathlon.
-In addition to stock training plans, in late-May we'll be offering customised plans for those of you who may have specific goals, needs, or scheduling constraints (more information on customised plans coming soon).
+Your subscription to The Sufferfest comes with world-class free training plans for cycling and triathlon available directly within The Sufferfest app.
+We also offer customised plans for those of you who may have specific goals, needs, or scheduling constraints.
 If you don't have experience training with a plan, you may well be asking yourself:

 Why Follow a Structured Training Plan?